mikegratton/slog/README.md

     return 0;
 }
 ```
+The `LogConfig` object contains the configuration for the logger.
 See the example project in `example` for a basic setup.

 ## Design